Pendulum 3D¶

 to the system which is formulated as a MBS.

-Similar to the registration pattern of the system
+Similar to the registration pattern of the system,

-the variable class_name
+the variable class_name within section integrator tells pydykit

 to use the class

-This class is known to pydykit
+This class is known to pydykit as it has been

 registered